Skilled workers from abroad

 Work permits:

-Registration with the German social security system, including health, pension, unemployment and accident insurance
+Registration with the German social security system, including health, pension, unemployment, and accident insurance.

 Taxes: